 Town Restaurant at the Fullerton Hotel

-Few restaurants in Singapore can rival the elegant grandeur of the Fullerton and its lovely riverside setting, not to mention the totally delicious spread of everything from fresh seafood, to decadent desserts, and particularly tasty local faves like chicken rice, lobster nasi lemak and satay.
-They’ve also got dedicated kids’ activities with fun crafts and more.
-Everybody wins!
+Few restaurants in Singapore can rival the elegant grandeur of the Fullerton and its lovely riverside setting, not to mention the totally delicious menu of everything from fresh seafood, to decadent desserts, and particularly tasty local faves like chicken rice, lobster nasi lemak and satay.
+They’ve also got dedicated kids’ activities with fun crafts and more (currently on hold due to the pandemic).

 Town Restaurant at The Fullerton Hotel, 1 Fullerton Square, Singapore 049178, Tel: (+65) 6733 8388, www.fullertonhotels.com/the-fullerton-hotel/town-restaurant.html

 Beachfront Trapizza is a casual Italian resto that’s part of Shangri-La’s Rasa Sentosa Resort & Spa.
-The whole fam can nosh on pizzas while the kids play in the water play area nearby, run on the beach or explore the newly opened kids’ playground Nestopia (currently closed).
+The whole fam can nosh on pizzas while the kids play in the water play area nearby, run on the beach or explore nearby kids’ playground Nestopia (this is a ticketed playground not in view of Trapizza).

 Trapizza, 10 Siloso Beach Walk, 098995, Tel: (+65) 6376 2662, www.shangri-la.com/singapore